Chapter 5 - Buildings & property

 and may co-opt others as it sees fit.

-The committee may approve the issue of a Bishop's Faculty.
+The committee may approve the issue of a Faculty.
 However, it may ask for amendment to the proposals or require the plans to be delayed pending obtaining further information and/or seeking specialist advice from eg an architect, an engineer, or a botanist.

-Exceptionally, the matter may be referred to the Chancellor of the Diocese, who will then decide whether or not the Bishop's Faculty should be granted.
+Exceptionally, the matter may be referred to the Chancellor of the Diocese, who will then decide whether or not the Faculty should be granted.

-5.F.7 Only when the Bishop's Faculty has been issued is it right for an order to be given for work to be put in hand or for expenditure to be incurred.
+5.F.7 Only when the Faculty has been issued is it right for an order to be given for work to be put in hand or for expenditure to be incurred.

 5G - Memorials and Inscriptions in churches